rafaellcoellho/template-C/README.md

 ## Prerequisites

 To analyze the code according to the linux kernel code style, the perl checkpatch script is used.
-It is in the scripts folder.
-Without much worry of how to install, since it is only necessary to execute.
+In the scripts folder use dowload.sh to download directly from /torvalds/linux/scripts.
+Thanks to riboseinc who write the [script](https://github.com/riboseinc/checkpatch).

 The static analysis of the code is done through cppcheck.
 If you use ubuntu 14+ or some distro based on it, you can install using: